Decoupage Pretty Napkins Onto Furniture to Bring a Little Bit of Spring Inside Your Home All Year Round

 Here’s the finished table!

 All Things New Again is a family-owned furniture and paint boutique located in Leesburg, Virginia about an hour or so west of Washington, D.C.
 We offer hand-painted furniture, home decor and several lines of paint for your next DIY project.
 Find our full schedule of painting classes and workshops here.
-Follow our All Things New Again Facebook page and tune in every Friday at 12 noon (eastern time) for Furniture Painting Friday, our FREE mini paint lesson.
+Follow our All Things New Again Facebook page and tune in every Friday at 8 pm (eastern time) for The Furniture Painting Friday Show featuring painting ideas, instruction and encouragement for furniture artists of all skill levels.

 * * *